PAUL ROGAT LOEB, CEEP Founder

 MONICA MATTEO-SALINAS, Florida Director

 Monica Matteo-Salinas received her BA in Social Relations & Policy from James Madison College, an honors college within Michigan State University.
+Monica has worked in the non-profit sector over the past 10 years in Miami.
 Before her CEEP work, she was the Campus Coordinator for the Institute for Civic Engagement and Democracy at Miami-Dade College.
-She also sits on the Board of Directors of the Miami Beach Community Development Corporation.
+She is also the Chair of the Board of Directors of the Miami Beach Community Development Corporation.
 Originally from Michigan, Monica has lived in various international locations, including Mexico and New York City.
-Monica is a mother to two boys and an advocate for human rights, quality education & affordable housing.
+Monica is a mother to two boys and the Vice President of Advocacy for her school’s PTA.
+She is an advocate for human rights, quality education & affordable housing.
+Monica believes that everyone is a leader, and encouraging and empowering young people is her favorite part of her CEEP work.
 “Student Involvement matters because we have the power to influence positive change in our communities.
 Our future is in our hands – our future is now!”

 SAMANTHA BAYNE, Iowa Director